What is a safe country of origin?

-The list of safe countries of origin was last updated in the RD of 15 February 2019.
+The list of safe countries was last updated in the RD of 15 February 2019.
 This RD is effective since 1 March 2019.

-At present, the following countries are considered as safe countries of origin: Albania, Bosnia and Herzegovina, FYROM, Kosovo, Montenegro, Serbia, India and Georgia.
-These are the same countries as the ones mentioned in the Royal Decree of 17 December 2017.
+At present, the following countries are considered as safe countries of origin: Albania, Bosnia and Herzegovina, the Republic of North-Macedonia, Kosovo, Montenegro, Serbia, India and Georgia.
+These are the same countries as the ones mentioned in the RD of 17 December 2017.

-This list is reviewed at least once a year, but may be reviewed more quickly, if the situation has changed in the countries of origin.
+This list is updated at least once a year, but may be reviewed more quickly, if the situation has changed in the countries of origin.